-During the year ended June 30, 2022, the Company recognized share-based payment expense of \$210,572 (CAD\$266,045) (year ended June 30, 2021 - \$130,815 (CAD\$164,062)) related to vested share purchase options.
-The Company has unrecognized stock-based compensation expense of \$nil associated with outstanding options.
+During the year ended June 30, 2022, the Company recognized share-based payment expense of \$165,926 (CAD\$222,812) (year ended June 30, 2022 - \$210,572 (CAD\$266,045)) related to vested share purchase options.
+The Company has unrecognized stock-based compensation expense of \$nil associated with outstanding share purchase options.

-The Company has computed the fair value of options granted using the Black-Scholes option pricing model.
+The Company has computed the fair value of share purchase options granted using the Black-Scholes option pricing model.
 The expected term used for options issued to non-employees is the contractual life and the expected term used for options issued to employees and directors is the estimated period of time that options granted are expected to be outstanding.
-The Company utilizes the "simplified" method to develop an estimate of the expected term of "plain vanilla" employee option grants.
+The Company utilizes the "simplified" method to develop an estimate of the expected term of "plain vanilla" employee share purchase option grants.
 The Company is utilizing an expected volatility figure based on a review of the historical volatilities, over a period of time, equivalent to the expected life of the instrument being valued, of similarly positioned public companies within its industry.
 The risk-free interest rate was determined from the implied yields from U.S. Treasury zero-coupon bonds with a remaining term consistent with the expected term of the instrument being valued.

-The Company applied the following assumptions in the Black-Scholes option pricing model for the year ended June 30, 2022 and 2021:
+The Company applied the following assumptions in the Black-Scholes option pricing model for the year ended June 30, 2023 and 2022:

-June 30, 2022 June 30, 2021
+June 30, 2023 June 30, 2022

-Expected life options (years) 1.00 2.75
+Expected life options (years) 1.19 1.00

 Expected volatility 100% 100%

 Expected dividend yield 0% 0%

-Risk-free interest rate 2.00% 0.35%
+Risk-free interest rate 3.79% 2.00%

-Black-Scholes value of each option \$ 0.95(CAD\$1.22) \$ 1.20(CAD\$1.62)
+Black-Scholes value of each option \$ 0.74(CAD\$0.98) \$ 0.95(CAD\$1.22)

-In addition to the options discussed above, the Company will issue 1,806,732 share purchase options to various officers, executive chairman and directors effective upon the closing an initial public offering.
-The exercise price of these stock options will be the closing price of the Company's common shares on the closing date of an initial public offering.
-These stock options will vest as to 25% of the underlying common shares on the grant date, and the balance of these stock options will vest and become exercisable with respect to 37,638 common shares in 36 equal monthly installments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant, subject to continued employment with us through each vesting date.
-No expense has been recorded through June 30, 2022 with respect to these options.
+The Company plans to issue 1,642,861 share purchase options to various officers and the executive chairman.
+The exercise price of these share purchase options will be the closing price of the Company's common shares on the closing date of an IPO.
+These share purchase options will vest as to 25% of the underlying common shares on the grant date, and the balance of these share purchase options will vest and become exercisable with respect to 45,635 common shares in 36 equal monthly instalments commencing on the 13th month following the date of grant and continuing until the 48th month following the date of grant, subject to continued employment with us through each vesting date.
+No expense has been recorded through June 30, 2023 with respect to these options.